wiloon/blog/themes/even/exampleSite/content/post/english-preview.md

 ### Site Configuration File

 When Hugo runs, it looks for a configuration file that contains settings that override default values for the entire site.
 The file can use TOML, YAML, or JSON.
 I prefer to use TOML for my configuration files.
-If you prefer to use JSON or YAML, you'll need to translate my examples.
-You'll also need to change the name of the file since Hugo uses the extension to determine how to process it.
+If you prefer to use JSON or YAML, you’ll need to translate my examples.
+You’ll also need to change the name of the file since Hugo uses the extension to determine how to process it.

 Hugo translates Markdown files into HTML.
 By default, Hugo expects to find Markdown files in your ```content/``` directory and template files in your ```themes/``` directory.
 It will create HTML files in your ```public/``` directory.
 You can change this by specifying alternate locations in the configuration file.